js1972/cap-real-world/README.md

     service: destination
     service-plan: lite
 ```
 Note the `existing_destinations_policy: update` value.
-To get around having to run default-env after every deploy we can change this setting from `update` to `ignore` (but then - dont forget to set it back if you really want to change the destination config).
+You could try changing this setting from `update` to `ignore` and indeed this stops the destination from being changed on each deployment.
+BUT - it seems the *bindings* are re-created every time anyway.
+So, there does not seem to be a way to get around this (having to continually run default-enc) right now.

+__You can of course minimise the need by only deploying the service that you have changed instead of the entire MTA each time.__

 # CAP